smartrics/RestFixture/README.md

 Build
 -----

+*Releases from 2.1*
+To build RestFixture install Maven and execute

+> mvn clean package

+Once the build completes, the directory target contains:
+    * smartrics-RestFixture-<version>.jar : the RestFixture jar
+    * dependencies/ : all the RestFixture dependencies (excluding a Logging framework implementation.
+See below for details)
+    * smartrics-RestFixture-<version>-jar-with-dependencies.jar : the RestFixture with all dependencies bundled up.

+If the build fails because smartrics-RestClient can't be found, check the pom.xml file and make sure the repository sonatype-releases-restclient is enabled.

+*Releases up to 2.0*

 To build RestFixture add a property file in the properties directory named <your.os.username>.properties by copying and customising build.properties if necessary.